Samsung's new Galaxy S4 hits supply snags in United States

-SAN FRANCISCO (Reuters) - Supply issues have snarled the U.S. rollout of Samsung Electronics’ latest flagship smartphone, which will go on sale at carriers Sprint and T-Mobile later than expected, the wireless service providers said on Wednesday.
+SAN FRANCISCO, April 24 (Reuters) - Supply issues have snarled the U.S. rollout of Samsung Electronics’ latest flagship smartphone, which will go on sale at carriers Sprint and T-Mobile later than expected, the wireless service providers said on Wednesday.

 Samsung attributed the disruption to unexpectedly strong demand for the Galaxy S4, the Korean company’s direct challenge to Apple Inc’s iPhone.